 Students need to understand the purpose of doing research and should also understand the consequences that will result from submitting a plagiarized paper.
 Not only is plagiarism academically dishonest, it is also illegal.
 Presenting someone else's work as your own, copyrighted or not, could be grounds for prosecution.
 According to the Jefferson Community College Academic Honesty Policy, plagiarism is the misrepresentation of any part of another s work as one's own.
 (JCC Catalog).
 In other words, plagiarism means presenting another person's words and/or ideas without giving the proper credit.
 A violation of the college's Academic Honesty Policy could result in a lower grade on the assignment, a failing grade in the course or dismissal from the college.

 The Plagiarism Tutorial teaches the student about plagiarism and takes them through a quiz at the end.
-Students can get the graded answers emailed to themselves and their professor to prove the tutorial was completed successfully.
+Students can get the graded answers and show to their professor to prove the tutorial was completed successfully.